bangle-io/bangle-editor/_bangle-website/docs/guides/how-do-i.md

 ```

 In a React setup you can get the `view` from the hook [useEditorViewContext](/docs/api/react#useeditorviewcontext-reacthook) for components rendered inside the `<BangleEditor />`.
 For components
 outside `<BangleEditor />`, save the `editor` in your applications state management for retrieval and access.
-Don't forget to clean it up when you editor is destroyed.
+Don't forget to clean it up when your editor is destroyed.

 ### How do I get access to the `view`, `state`, `dispatch` for a command?